Suppose you had a clear, moonless night. How many stars could you see with the eye alone?

 Under absolutely perfect conditions of darkness and sky clarity - a young to middle-aged person with normal vision should be able to see at least a thousand stars.

 Perrys Victory is a great place to learn about and enjoy the splendor of the night sky.
-At 317 feet you will experience a unique adventure in stargazing.
+At 317 feet (97 m) you will experience a unique adventure in stargazing.

-Starts at 8:30 pm at the Memorial.
+The tour begins at 8:30 pm from the Memorial.
 Viewing from the Observation deck ends at 11:00 pm.
-Total length of tour would be 2 hours and 30 minutes.
+Total length of the tour is 2 hours and 30 minutes.

 Select a date to see a list of times